joeljhanster/youcalledmewithyourheartbot/README.md

 # youcalledmewithyourheartbot
 This repository is mainly for the development of a Telegram bot that I have made to ask a very special girl in my life to be my girlfriend.
+Just trying my best to learn new things and apply them to my own personal life!

 ### Commands
 `/start`: By starting the bot, it means that the girl you have been chasing has finally said YES!<br/>